 This media is electronically shared over an online connection and mostly via a browser or mobile app.

-A social platform is the combination of technologies that allow users to communicate and share media.
+A social platform or social media platform is the combination of technologies that allow users to communicate and share media.
 Everything from the smartphone app and the website to the servers and third-party vendors comprises the social platform.

 As large companies acquire rival or complimentary internet services or companies, they link the data and offerings, expanding their platform.
 For example, Facebook bought and combined data and capabilities from Whatsapp, Instagram, Oculus, and Onavo to expand its platform of tools.